 I was chatting with my older brother last night about how to implement something in Clojure and he was talking about keeping track of state.
 We're making a tile game, and we need a way to change the list of unused tiles while the game is running.

+The standard approach in the non-functional world is to have a variable in a class or (god forbid) a global variable that takes care of tracking the relevant pieces of state (in this case, the list of current tiles).
+This variable can then be referred to from whatever procedure needs to get a hold of it.
+However, functional programming is all about avoiding such state-based concepts, and to get there requires a new way of approaching problems.
 A brief, four-month-long-or-so stint in the Erlang world brought me a more solid understanding of how to approach these problems.
 Not being too much of a functional programming buff, I suspect that this particular level of understanding is just skimming the top of the reorientation that functional style brings.
-Already I catch glimpses of higher-level thinking in Reginald Brathwaite's posts on homoiconic, and I'm hoping I'll slowly get to that level (I've still got about 15 years to catch up to that level ).
+Already I catch glimpses of higher-level thinking in Reginald Brathwaite's posts on homoiconic, and I'm hoping I'll slowly get to that level (I've still got about 15 years to catch up to that level

 (def tile-list '({ :number 5 :color "red" } { :number 4 :color "blue" }))

+This defines a list of two tiles, one a red 5, and the other a blue 4, and puts them in the tile-list var.
+An important thing to note is that Clojure and other functional languages typically provide an easy way to access the contents of a list in terms of the first element in the list and the `rest' of the list (a new list with everything but the first element).
+This allows us to look at the list elements one at a time while delegating the rest of the list to a recursive call to the same function.
 Now, in an OO-style language, we would have some sort of Game object that keeps track of the current tile list for the current game.
 But we need to try to avoid this type of state-based programming.
 Instead, what we will do is create a play-game function that takes in a list of players and the initial tile list.
-This function will call itself recursively until someone wins, letting each player play at each point by calling a play-turn function that takes care of the semantics of taking tiles and such.
+This function will call itself recursively until someone wins, letting each player play at each point by calling a play-turn function that takes care of the semantics of taking tiles and such. (defn play-game [tile-list player-list]

 (let [player (first player-list)